A Guide To How Solar Batteries Work

 Current Power Grid

-The power grid allows electricity from large power plants to power cities.
+The power grid allows electricity generated by large power plants to power cities.
 The grid provides power through the generation of high-voltage AC, which goes through a series of transformers that lower the voltage so low voltage appliances can access it without issues.

-As more people see the benefits of residential solar, they have added solar to their homes, becoming their electricity generator for all their daytime power.
-If they also have solar batteries, they no longer consume grid-generated electricity, which helps alleviate the grid during peak consumption times and decreases the need for scheduled power outages.
+As more people see the benefits of residential solar, they have added solar to their homes, becoming their own electricity generator for all their daytime power.
+If they also have solar batteries, they no longer consume grid-generated electricity, which helps alleviate the stress on the grid during peak consumption times and decreases the need for scheduled power outages.

 Increasing Savings With TOU Metering